20 Epic Things to Do in Salem, MA in October (Halloween 2024) 🎃

 a grey older home behind a brightly colored fall tree with the sun shining through the branches

-If you’re visiting Salem in October, you’re bound to see some of the gorgeous autumn foliage.
+If you’re in Salem in October, you’re bound to see some of the gorgeous autumn foliage.
 The changing leaves add to the beauty of this town and definitely help to set a magical atmosphere.

 big classic homes on a Salem Massachusetts street, the road is covered in fallen golden leaves and the trees have them as well